 - 1. Under or near fences or other obstructions, like saplings, hedges, walls or gates that could cause entanglement. - 2.
 Where livestock could be caught. - 3.
 In areas regularly and legitimately used for the exercise of domestic animals, near public footpaths or housing. - 4.
 On or near to an active badger sett, or on the runs radiating from it. - 5.
 On footbridges, or on fallen trees or logs spanning watercourses. - 6.
 In such a way that the restrained animal could become fully or partially suspended, entangled, drowned or strangled. - 7.
 If forecasted weather conditions are likely to cause poor welfare or prevent daily inspection.
+Excess heat as well as cold/wind/rain/snow etc. must be considered. - Always use a Code compliant snare, as illustrated and described on pages 8 and 9. - By law snares must be inspected at least once every day, however this Code recommends that snares are inspected twice daily.
+As most captures are made at night it is recommended that you inspect your snares as soon after sunrise as is practicable.
+A further inspection should be carried out later in the day to ensure that your snares are in position for the night, and that any daytime captures are dealt with promptly.

-Excess heat as well as cold/wind/rain/snow, etc. must be considered. - You must be competent and equipped to deal humanely with any foxes or other animals that can reasonably be expected to be caught. - Under the Animal Welfare Act 2006 you are responsible for taking reasonable steps to ensure that the welfare needs of all animals under your control (including those caught in a snare) are met, to the extent required by good practice.
+- You must be competent and equipped to deal humanely with any foxes or other animals that can reasonably be expected to be caught. - Under the Animal Welfare Act 2006 you are responsible for taking reasonable steps to ensure that the welfare needs of all animals under your control (including those caught in a snare) are met, to the extent required by good practice.
 In this context, that the animal is protected from pain and suffering.
+If you are unsure of your legal obligations do not set a snare.